oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 Short of going and deliberately putting delays into the code for now we can't test this.

-## Finished the helidon core functionality
+## End of the module, what's next ?

 Congratulations, you've finished the core Helidon functionality section of the lab.

 You've seen how we can use Helidon to place a REST service environment around existing code, to make that code deliver rest services and to transfer data to and from the existing code and the REST requests / responses.